Bigidity/MemoryStore/docs/EXP.md

 # Experimental Functions

-> **⚠️ WARNING ⚠️**
->
+!!! danger "**⚠️ WARNING ⚠️**"
-> The functions documented in this page are public and available for use, but they **have not been thoroughly tested in production environments**.
+    The functions documented in this page are public and available for use, but they **have not been thoroughly tested in production environments**.
 We cannot guarantee their reliability or performance.
 Use them at your own risk and thoroughly test in development environments before deploying to production.

 ## Auto-Cleanup System